grumply/purehs.org/static/pages/about/page.md

 ## Dynamic State Abstractions

 The core Pure.hs component abstraction is alluring and powerful, but often much more powerful than required, and other approaches, like *The Elm Architecture* - while more constrained - make your components and applications easy to reason about by disentangling complex update dynamics.
-Pure.hs has an [implementation of The Elm Architecture](/packages/pure-elm/latest) extended with proper nesting, inline effects, a convenient publish-subscribe system for out-of-tree messaging, and an application interface for titling, routing and scroll management - all implemented top of Pure.hs components.
+Pure.hs has an [implementation of The Elm Architecture](/packages/pure-elm/latest) extended with proper nesting, inline effects, a convenient publish-subscribe system for out-of-tree messaging, and an application interface for titling, routing and scroll restoration - all implemented top of Pure.hs components.

 <pre data-try>
 import Pure.Elm

 import Control.Concurrent
-import Control.Monad

 import System.IO

 data Model = Model